 Education

-Cultural Arts- MELISSA/TIFFANY

-STEM/Literacy- TIFFANY
+Cultural Arts- Assists with visiting artists/performers, artists in residence and meets to discuss cultural arts related needs for the school

+STEM/Literacy- Participates in monthly meetings with faculty to discuss STEM needs and school-wide activities and helps with planning with the book fair.

 Health & Wellness- Manages health and wellness-related activities/programs such as Clothing Closet, National Walk to School Day, Bulldog Café

-Advocacy Committee- Assists with Angel Tree sponsorship program, Spanish conference night, providing child care during conferences and/or PTA meetings; acts as support role to staff members
+Advocacy Committee- This committee is tasked with improving communications and relationships between school staff and families and helping to make each child’s potential a reality.
+Assists school administration and PTA board with programs such as child care for parent-teacher conferences, backpack buddies and angel tree.
+This committee is required to attend a once a month county meeting.

 Fundraising

-Silent Auction Committee- ASHLEY/MELISSA
+Spring Carnival-Assist with carnival wristband sales, carnival auction, and raffle

+Bulldog Bonanza

 Communications

 Communications Committee- Supports the Communications VP where needed.
 Examples of assignments: drafting monthly newsletter, printing flyers for Tuesday folders